rkillickdev/rewind/README.md

 ![Sample owner delete icon](docs/features/pp5-snapshot-detail-sample-owner.png)

+* If a sample has not been approved by an administrator, an opacity effect is applied to the sample.
+A tooltip is displayed when hovering over the pending icon to notify the user that approval is pending.

 * The `EditDelete` component is rendered within the `Sample` component.
 As the user only has the ability to delete samples, only the `handleDelete` prop is passed to EditDelete.
-This displays a  clickable icons for deleting the sample.
+This displays a  clickable icon for deleting the sample.

 ![Sample delete](docs/features/gifs/pp5-sample-delete.gif)